tdwg/bdq/tg2/_review/docs/tutorial/index.md

 In bdqffdq:, a `Specification` has a `hasExpectedResponse` property that contains the text of the Expected Response, and it can also have a `hasAuthoritiesDefaults` property.
 The `hasAuthoritiesDefaults` property provides information on source authorities (and defaults for parameterized Tests).

-BDQ details a convention for the structure and format of source authorities (in `bdqffdq:hasAuthoritiesDefaults`) as follows:
+BDQ details a convention for the structure and format of source authorities (in `bdqffdq:hasAuthoritiesDefaults` [bdqffdq:hasAuthoritiesDefaults](<../list/bdqffdq/index.md#bdqffdq_hasAuthoritiesDefaults> "Text describing bdqval:sourceAuthorities and bdqffdq:Parameters with their default values to attach to a bdqffdq:Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.")) as follows:

 * **Convention One**: An authority with a URI providing information about the authority.
   * `“Fixed String Identifier” {\[URL\]}`